Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Production scheduling optimization method

 \paragraph{Step 5:}Calculate $C_i^*$ that represents the relative closeness of $i$th solution with respect to the ideal solution according to

-\parskip=0\baselineskip After completing the above steps, the decision-making can be finally performed on the Pareto-optimal solutions according to the sequence that determined by $C_i^*(i=1,2,\ldots,m)$ in descending order, which solution that owns the maximal relative closeness will be selected as the recommended optimal solution. \parskip=0\baselineskip
+\parskip=0\baselineskip After completing the above steps, the decision-making can be finally performed on the Pareto-optimal solutions according to the sequence that determined by $C_i^*(i=1,2,\ldots,m)$ in descending order, the solution that owns maximal relative closeness will be selected as the recommended optimal solution. \parskip=0\baselineskip